dodderingstalwart/carnac/README.md

 * SQL database like
     * Mariadb or MySQL 8.0 or higher
     * SQLite 3
-    * Postgresql 12.0 or higher
+    * PostgreSQL 12.0 or higher

 # Roadmap